vwkd/reset.css/README.md

 # reset.css

-A modern and complete CSS reset
+A complete CSS reset and a modern default style

 ## Introduction

+Tired of battling browser styles?
+Tired of mixing your styles with browser unset styles?
+Tired of writing `margin: 0;` all the time?
+Enter `reset.css`.
+This style sheets completely resets all properties to the value that they had if no user agent or user style sheet were present.
+In an ideal world browsers would not have styled by default (and each one slightly differently!).
+Now, thanks to the recent CSS property `all` living in an ideal world becomes possible.

-This style sheets completely resets all properties to the value that they would have had if no user agent or user style sheets were present.
-This means, that all elements look the same since they are completely unstyled.
-This is a great starting point for building Web applications, but will require to manually style any element that is used, including commonly used elements like `<video>`, `<input>`, `<button>`, etc.
+Note, all elements will look the same by default since now they are completely unstyled.
+You will have to style any element that you use, including commonly used elements like `<video>`, `<input>`, `<button>`, etc. whose looks up until now you might have taken for granted.
+It might take you longer to get started but it will pay off in the long run!

-The reset is achieved by using the CSS property `all` combined with the global value `unset` and the universal selector.
-Since the universal selector has no specificity, any declaration in an author style sheet will overwrite it without problems.
-Also this doesn't change the cascade, meaning if the user agent or user style sheet use an `!important` declaration it won't be reset.

-Note: This is not a normalise style sheet, since it doesn't preserve any user agent default styles, unlike [normalize.css](https://github.com/necolas/normalize.css) or [destyle.css](https://github.com/nicolas-cusan/destyle.css).
+Note, this is not a normalise style sheet, since it doesn't preserve any user agent default styles, unlike [normalize.css](https://github.com/necolas/normalize.css) or [destyle.css](https://github.com/nicolas-cusan/destyle.css).

+After resetting everything, this style sheet also includes modern default styles that are a great starting point for building Web applications.

+## Features

+- Reset everything
+- Hide `<head>`, `<meta>`, `<title>`, `<link>`, `<style>`, `<script>` elements again
+- Focus outline for accessibility on every focusable element (including `<html>`, `<body>`, `<embed>`, `<iframe>`, `<object>`), customisable via `--focus-outline-width` and `--focus-outline-color` custom properties
+- Border box as sizing box, instead of content box
+- Flex Layout as default layout, instead of Flow Layout
+- `<html>` element default size is viewport size, instead of height being only content height
+- `<body>` element aligned to cross axis start to make children not stretch over full viewport